Fingertips/gm-ads/index.md

 The editorial ad element will be included as a single full page in between multiple pages of editorial content.
 As such, the visual experience should be reasonably straightforward in terms of motion, for example by using a minimal looped animation to provide visual interest or set the mood.

-It’s best to think of this element as a natural extension of the traditional full-page glossy magazine print ad.
+It’s best to think of this element as a natural extension of a traditional full-page glossy magazine print ad.
 Don’t think of this element as a TV commercial, web video ad, or fully-fledged interactive experience.

 ### Initialization